How to Make a Travel App: An Actionable Guide

 • Testimonials, ratings, and reviews (shows the opinions of other travelers on a place or service);

-• Push notifications or alerts (messages with various reminders and updates, for instance, regarding health concerns, specific rules, existing limitations, reduced prices, etc.);
+• Push notifications or live activities (messages with various reminders and updates, for instance, regarding health concerns, specific rules, existing limitations, reduced prices, etc.);

 • Security features (advanced functionality for keeping personal data safe from cyber attacks, data theft, and other vulnerabilities);